erikvanmechelen/wind/manuscript/28openings.md

 With the Armenian army, immediate pressure is put on Sev.
 As a result, Russia is made to work harder to secure Rumania.

 Imagine the confident negotiations you might have with each of your neighbors.
 Russia pleads for Rumania; Austria offers to help keep Russia out of Rumania; Italy asks for support into Greece.
-Having involved Italy in persuading the Russian to leave Sev open for a build of his own, you might swindle your way into Sev from Arm.
-(The Russian opts for F BLA – Rum and A Ukr S BLA – Rum to secure Rum, and so gives up BLA to your F Ank – BLA.)
+Having involved Italy in persuading the Russian to leave Sev open for a build of his own, you might swindle your way into Sev from Arm come Fall 1901.
+(The Russian opts for F Sev – Rum and A Ukr S Sev – Rum to secure Rum, and so gives up BLA to your F Ank – BLA.)

 It is a dream start, 2 builds from Bul and Sev, all too common for a diplomat like yourself.
 Build a fleet and an army and carry on into a steady mid-game and eventually stab Austria for your solo.